chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/aberration/nothic.md

 aliases: ["Nothic"]
 ---
 # Nothic
 *Source: Monster Manual p.
-236, Lost Mine of Phandelver, Journeys through the Radiant Citadel.
+236, Lost Mine of Phandelver, Mythic Odysseys of Theros, Journeys through the Radiant Citadel.
 Available in the Basic Rules.*

 A baleful eye peers out from the darkness, its gleam hinting at a weird intelligence and unnerving malevolence.
 Most times, a nothic is content to watch, weighing and assessing the creatures it encounters.
 When driven to violence, it uses its horrific gaze to rot the flesh from its enemies' bones.